Gunnar Nelson (fighter): Ultimate Fighting Championship

 but his opponent could not make the required weight.
 The fight was contested at 183 lbs (Gunnar weighed in at 175 lbs).
 Gunnar submitted Johnson via rear-naked choke at the 3:34 mark of the first round.

-Gunnar was expected to face Justin Edwards on February 16, 2013 at UFC on Fuel TV: Barão vs. McDonald.
+Nelson was expected to face Justin Edwards on February 16, 2013, at UFC on Fuel TV: Barão vs. McDonald.
 However, Edwards was forced to pull out of the bout citing an injury, and was replaced by returning veteran Jorge Santiago.
 Gunnar won the fight by unanimous decision (29–28, 29–28, and 30–27).

-Gunnar was expected to face Mike Pyle on May 25, 2013 at UFC 160.
+Nelson was expected to face Mike Pyle on May 25, 2013, at UFC 160.
 However, Gunnar pulled out of the bout citing an injury and was replaced by Rick Story.

-A year later Gunnar returned to the UFC and faced Omari Akhmedov on March 8, 2014 at UFC Fight Night 37.
+A year later Nelson returned to the UFC and faced Omari Akhmedov on March 8, 2014, at UFC Fight Night 37.
 Gunnar won the fight via submission in the first round.
 The win also earned him his first Performance of the Night bonus award.

-Gunnar was expected to face Ryan LaFlare on July 19, 2014 at UFC Fight Night 46.
+Nelson was expected to face Ryan LaFlare on July 19, 2014, at UFC Fight Night 46.
 LaFlare suffered an injury and was replaced by Zak Cummings.
 Gunnar won the fight via second round rear-naked choke.
 The victory secured his second Performance of the Night bonus award.

-Gunnar next faced Rick Story on October 4, 2014 in the main event at UFC Fight Night 53.
+Nelson next faced Rick Story on October 4, 2014, in the main event at UFC Fight Night 53.
 Gunnar lost the fight via split decision.

-Gunnar was expected to face John Hathaway on July 11, 2015 at UFC 189.
+Nelson was expected to face John Hathaway on July 11, 2015, at UFC 189.
 However, Hathaway pulled out of the bout on June 23 citing injury, and was replaced by Brandon Thatch.
 Gunnar won the fight by submission due to a rear naked choke in round one after dropping Thatch with a left-right hand combo.

-Gunnar was briefly linked to a fight with Demian Maia on October 24, 2015 at UFC Fight Night 76, but the bout did not materialize for that event as Maia was sidelined with a staph infection on his left leg.
-The bout eventually took place on December 12, 2015 at UFC 194.
+Nelson was briefly linked to a fight with Demian Maia on October 24, 2015, at UFC Fight Night 76, but the bout did not materialize for that event as Maia was sidelined with a staph infection on his left leg.
+The bout eventually took place on December 12, 2015, at UFC 194.
 Gunnar lost the one-sided fight via unanimous decision.

-Gunnar faced Albert Tumenov on May 8, 2016 at UFC Fight Night 87.
+Nelson faced Albert Tumenov on May 8, 2016, at UFC Fight Night 87.
 He won the fight via submission in the second round, and earned his third Performance of the Night bonus.

-Gunnar was expected to face Dong Hyun Kim on November 19, 2016 at UFC Fight Night 99.
+Nelson was expected to face Dong Hyun Kim on November 19, 2016, at UFC Fight Night 99.
 However, on October 21, it was announced that Gunnar had pulled out due to an injury and the fight was off.
-Kim was rescheduled to face Tarec Saffiedine on December 30, 2016 at UFC 207.
+Kim was rescheduled to face Tarec Saffiedine on December 30, 2016, at UFC 207.

-Gunnar faced Alan Jouban on March 18, 2017 at UFC Fight Night 107.
+Nelson faced Alan Jouban on March 18, 2017, at UFC Fight Night 107.
 After rocking Jouban with a punch, Gunnar secured a guillotine choke to win by submission in the second round.
 He was awarded a Performance of the Night bonus.